 - The term ‘urgent care’ can be difficult to understand and a clear explanation would be of benefit as well as a decision aid.

-- There is support for the third community centre to be based in Seacroft and people were happy with the proposed opening hours.
+- There is support for the third community centre to be based in the East Leeds area, such as Seacroft, and people were happy with the proposed opening hours.

 You can read the feedback given by the people in our engagement report: